 Nordic Naturals has made their prenatal DHA offering available in a wide range of options to suit your needs; you can get it strawberry-flavoured or unflavoured if you prefer, and it’s also available in a bottle of 90, 120, or 180.
 The more you get, the more you save, but if you’re worried yo might not like the taste of this product then you may opt for the smaller bottle initially.

 90 unflavoured pills

 180 unflavoured pills

 Getting the most out of any supplement requires adherence - i.e. to get the most out of it, you have to stick to it.
-If you are someone who tends to forget to take your vitamins, try Intrepid Pillbox: the app for busy active people who want to get the most out of supplements with minimal effort.
+If you are someone who tends to forget to take your vitamins, try our app designed for busy active people who want to get the most out of supplements with minimal effort.

 Besides sticking to it, to get the most out of Nordic Naturals, it’s a good idea to take it with meals.
 There are two reasons for this:

 Nordic Naturals Prenatal DHA is made from fish oil, and although many people find the strawberry flavour makes it easy to consume, some people still struggle with fish oil.
 Taking it with food will mask the taste and smell, generally making it easier to consume.

 Academic research has shown that consuming DHA and EPA together with a meal that contains at least 44g of fat improves absorption three-fold [Lawson and Hughes] - which means if you take it with a meal that contains some fat, your body will absorb more of the DHA and EPA from the Nordic Naturals pill.